Semisupervised Clustering by Queries and Locally Encodable Source Coding: Problem Setup and Information Theoretic View

 We also consider the setting where query answers may be erroneous with some probability of error.
 For crowdsourcing applications, this is a valid assumption since many times even expert labelers can make errors, and such assumption can be made.
 To model this we assume each entry of $\bfY$ is flipped independently with some probability $q$.
 Such independence assumption has been used many times previously to model errors in crowdsourcing systems (see, e.g., \cite{gruenheid2015fault}).
 While this may not be the perfect model, we {\em do not allow a single query to be repeated multiple times in our algorithms} (see the Introduction for a justification).
 For the analysis of our algorithm we just need to assume that the answers to different queries are independent.
 While we analyze our algorithms under these assumptions for theoretical guarantees, it turns out that even in real crowdsourcing situations our algorithmic results mostly follow the theoretical results, giving further validation to the model.

-For the $k=2$ case, and when $q=0$ (perfect oracle), it is easy to see that $n$ queries are sufficient for the task.
+For the $k=2$ case, and when $q=0$ (perfect oracle), it is easy to see that $n$ nonadaptive `same-cluster' queries are sufficient for the task.
 One simply compares every element with the first element.
-This does not extend to the case when $k>2$: for perfect recovery, and without any prior, one must make $O(n^2)$ queries in this case.
-When $q>0$ (erroneous oracle), it has been shown that a total number of $O(\gamma nk \log n)$ queries are sufficient \cite{mazumdar2017clustering}, where $\gamma$ is the ratio of the sizes of the largest and smallest clusters.
+This does not extend to the case when $k>2$: for perfect recovery, and without any prior, one must make $\Omega(n^2)$ nonadaptive pairwise queries in this case (Claim 4 in~\cite{mazumdar2017clustering}).
+When $q>0$ (erroneous oracle), it has been shown that a total number of $O(\gamma nk \log n)$ nonadaptive queries are sufficient \cite{mazumdar2017clustering}, where $\gamma$ is the ratio of the sizes of the largest and smallest clusters, albeit with an inefficient algorithm.

+{\bf Note that, all the statements regarding number of queries in this paper refers to nonadaptive schemes.} So we will omit that qualifier going forward.

 \paragraph{Information theoretic view.} The problem of learning a label vector $\bfX$ from queries is very similar to the canonical source coding (data compression) problem from information theory.
 In the source coding problem, a (possibly random) vector $\bfX$ is `encoded' into a usually smaller length binary vector called the {\em compressed vector}\footnote{The compressed vector is not necessarily binary, nor it is necessarily smaller length.} $\bfY \in \{0,1\}^m$.
 The decoding task is to again obtain $\bfX$ from the compressed vector $\bfY$.
-It is known that if each entry of $\bfX$ is independently distributed according to $\bfp$, then $m \approx n H(\bfp)$ is both necessary and sufficient to recover $\bfx$ with high probability, where $H(\bfp) = - \sum_ip_i \log p_i$ is the entropy of $\bfp$.
+It is known that if each entry of $\bfX$ is independently distributed according to $\bfp$, then $m \approx n H(\bfp)$ is both necessary and sufficient to recover $\bfx$ with high probability, where $H(\bfp) = - \sum_ip_i \log p_i$ is the entropy of probability vector $\bfp$.

 We can cast our problem in this setting naturally, where entries of $\bfY$ are just answers to queries made on $\bfX$.
 The main difference is that in source coding each $Y_i$ may potentially depend on all the entries of $\bfX$; while in the case of label learning, each $Y_i$ may depend on only $\Delta$ of the $X_i$s.